Is it worth doing a master’s or PhD?

 Master's degrees boost employability

-One major perk of studying a postgraduate degree is that it can help you to first get onto the career ladder by giving you a boost above the competition.
+One major perk of studying for a postgraduate degree is that it can help you to first get onto the career ladder by giving you a boost above the competition.

 It's an extra selling point on your CV that can give you a competitive edge – especially if you're planning to pursue a career that's directly related to your master's.